 The Directors are strongly aware of their responsibility to act at all times in the interest of the Company and its shareholders as a whole and of their obligation to avoid conflicts of interest.
-The latter may, and do arise on specific matters.
-In such instances:
+Should any such conflicts of interest be perceived to arise:

-- a Director is obliged to make full and frank disclosure with respect to any matter where there is a potential or actual conflict, whether such conflict arises from personal interests or the interests of the companies in which such person is a Director or officer; - the said Director is excused from the meeting and accordingly is not involved in the Company's Board discussion on the matter; and - the said Director does not vote on any such matter.
+- a Director is obliged to make full and frank disclosure with respect to any matter where there is a potential or actual conflict, whether such conflict arises from personal interests or the interests of the companies in which such person is a Director or officer: - the said Director is excused from the meeting and accordingly is not involved in the Company's Board discussion on the matter; and - the said Director does not vote on any such matter.

 A Director having a continuing material interest that conflicts with the interests of the Company, is obliged to take effective steps to eliminate the grounds for conflict.
 In the event that such steps do not eliminate the grounds for conflict then the Director should consider resigning.
 On joining the Board and regularly thereafter, the Directors are informed of their obligations on dealing in securities of the Company within the parameters of law, including the Listing Rules.

-The Directors' interests in the share capital of the Company as at 31 January 2020 and as at 27 May 2020 are disclosed in the Shareholder Information.
+The Directors' interests in the share capital of the Company as at 31 January 2021 and as at 26 May 2021 are disclosed in the Shareholder Information section of this Annual Report.